mickaperrot/gcp-whisper-benchmark/README.md

 Prerequisites
 You must have a Google Cloud project with billing enabled.

+The Cloud Speech-to-Text API must be enabled for the project: https://console.cloud.google.com/apis/api/speech.googleapis.com/overview

+Grant the "Cloud Speech Client" role to the GCE default service account.

 All the notebooks in this repository have been tested on Vertex AI Workbench notebook.
 The Notebooks API must be enabled.